abpio/abp-commercial-docs/en/migrating-from-open-source.md

 > These 9 modules are pre-installed to the [startup templates of ABP Commercial](startup-templates/index.md).
 Therefore, you can install all of them if you want to align your project with the startup templates, but it's totally optional, so if you you can skip running the command above for a module that you don't want to add into your solution.

 After running the commands above, all of the related commercial packages and their dependencies will be added into your solution.
-In addition to these module packages, we can add `Volo.Abp.Commercial.SuiteTemplates` package into our domain application to be able to use ABP Suite later on.
+In addition to these module packages, you can add `Volo.Abp.Commercial.SuiteTemplates` package into our domain application to be able to use ABP Suite later on.
 By doing that you will be able to add your solution from [ABP Suite UI](abp-suite/index.md) and generate CRUD pages for your applications whenever you want.

 So, open your `*Domain.csproj` file and add the line below (don't forget to replace the `<Version>` placeholder):